We know educators are incredibly busy and fitting more into an already full day can be a challenge.

 Learn more about topics that are especially important to learning communities.

-Be You Fact Sheets provide information about a range of topics and issues connected to the professional learning.
+Be You Fact Sheets provide information about a range of topics and issues connected to Be You Professional Learning.
 Think of them as quick reference resources, with factual information about a particular issue.
 Many people come to Be You with a particular question or issue in mind, and the Fact Sheets are a great starting point to get answers.
 They’re also a valuable resource to share with families and others in your learning community.

 Learn more here.